How to Plan for Interest Rate Changes Through 2023

 Pay Off Credit Cards

 Credit cards carry the highest interest rate of all loans.
 What’s more, they’re the most sensitive to the Federal Reserve’s interest rate changes.
-This means that if the interest rate hikes begin and continue, your credit card debt may snowball out of control.
-This is why it’s so important to take advantage of the low interest rates now and pay off your credit card debt.
+This means that if the interest rate hikes continue, your credit card debt may snowball out of control.
+This is why it’s so important to take advantage of the lower interest rates now and pay off your credit card debt.
 Start by committing to stop using your credit card for new purchases and pay the minimums on all credit cards.
 Direct any extra cash you may have each month towards your credit card account with the highest interest rate.
 Once you take care of that debt, move on to the account with the next-highest interest rate.

 Lock in a Fixed Rate Mortgage